sohaibahmed293/import-csv-Golang/README.md

-Importing data from a CSV file to Mysql database using Go prograaming Language.
+Importing data from a CSV file to Mysql database using Go programming Language.